Before You Move to Mexico, Figure Out What to Take and What To Leave, Without Being Bullied

 After they’ve moved, very few people wish they had brought less.
 Because we’re in the moving business, people will often tell me how happy or not happy they are with the amount they brought.
 About 5% of the time, I hear from our clients that they wish they had brought less (or, more accurately, they wish that their spouse or partner had brought less).
 That leaves the other 95% who are happy with what they brought or regretted that they had not brought more.

 Of course, all other things being equal, it will cost you less to move a smaller volume of your household goods than it would cost you to move a larger volume.
-However, before you too ruthlessly cull your possessions, inform your decision beforehand on how much you should get rid of by having the actual costs of different scenarios of moving more or moving less.
+However, before you too ruthlessly cull your possessions, inform your decision beforehand of how much you should get rid of by having the actual costs of different scenarios of moving more or moving less.
 You may be surprised.
 Legitimate commercial companies such as Best Mexico Movers have certain minimum costs for expenses such as insurance, compliance with regulations, certified drivers, etc., that don’t change if you bring one box or 500 boxes.
 For example, if you bring twice as much volume, your cost will not be anywhere near twice as many dollars.
 I urge you to find out early in the process, so you will know exactly how much to give away and you won’t have needless regrets.

 Jet says, “You worked all your life to surround yourself with the things you cherish and love, and you did not come to Mexico in order to give them all up and live like a monk.”